KevinMarquette/kevinmarquette.github.io/_posts/2017-1-13-powershell-variable-substitution-in-strings.md

         $message += " $number"
     }

-It looks very basic but what you don't see is that each time a string is added to message that a whole new string is created.
-Memory gets allocated, data gets copied and the old one discarded.
+It looks very basic but what you don't see is that each time a string is added to `$message` that a whole new string is created.
+Memory gets allocated, data gets copied and the old one is discarded.
 Not a big deal when it is only done a few times, but a loop like this would really expose the issue.

 Here is a better way to do that:

-    $message = "Numbers: "
-    $message += foreach($number in 1..10000)
+    $message = foreach($number in 1..10000)
     {
         Write-Output " $number"
     }